cardillan/mindcode/ROADMAP.markdown

 ## Case Switching

+* Only perform the optimization when the input value is a known integer
+* Support ranges in when branches
+* Omit range checking where possible (requires invariant inferring)
 * Support for selecting a subset of existing `when` branches to handle, the jump table `else` entries would then jump to the remaining branches of the original switch.
-* Cases with non-continuous values of when branches: convert the largest segment from case values with a density higher than 0.5, leave other values to conditional jumps
+* Cases with sparse sets of when branches: convert the largest segment from case values with a density higher than 0.5, leave other values to conditional jumps
 * On `aggressive` level, convert switches that have overlapping values.